30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 - Duration: Start with 10-15 minutes, build to 20-30 minutes

-- Pace: Conversational pace—you should be able to think clearly, not just survive
+- Pace: Conversational pace—you should be able to think clearly

-- Breathing pattern: Inhale for 4 steps, exhale for 4 steps (find your natural rhythm)
+- Breathing: Inhale for 4 steps, exhale for 4 steps

 Exercise 5: The Philosopher's Journal (Mental Strength Builder)